 Barneys Sole Series x Timberland 6-Inch Boots, $220; Barneys.

-Graffiti artist Futura rose to prominence in the sneaker community during the 2000s with a string of sought-after collaborations, and he's still up to his old tricks with projects like this two-tone
+Graffiti artist Futura rose to prominence in the sneaker community during the 2000s with a string of sought-after collaborations, and he’s still up to his old tricks with projects such as this two-tone

 Futura x Converse Chuck II “Skyfall,” $110; Nike.

-Achilles Low is cherished ad nauseum amongst menswear cricles, but Need Supply's exclusive 20th anniversary "Warm White" colorway is the perfect style to bring some excitement back to the simplistic sneaker.
+Achilles Low is cherished ad nauseam among menswear circles, but Need Supply’s exclusive 20th anniversary “Warm White” colorway is the perfect style to bring some excitement back to the simplistic sneaker.